 7. SLAW MIX – I think I have this slaw in my fridge pretty much all summer long.
 I’ll throw salmon over it, use it for shrimp tacos, mix it into salads for extras crunch.
 I mean….really anything.
 Love to bag the “angel hair coleslaw” mix because it’s extra thin.
 I love the fiber it packs, too!

 8. AVOCADOS.
 Honestly, this will be on every one of my “staples” lists until the end of time.
 It’s just the easiest way to add fat to a meal (and fiber) and it goes with pretty much all things summer.
 There is no wrong way to eat an avocado.

 9. SUMMER DRINKS.
 Sparkling water, watermelon kombucha, vodka, you know, the essentials.
 We need to hydrate more in the summer (vodka does not hydrate…feel like I need to add that disclaimer) and water gets boring so it’s a good time to try some new low sugar bevvies.
 You have a lot of options now, but be careful with labels.

 Look for options with less than 7g sugar/serving.
 The lower the better – we’re hydrating here, not spiking our blood sugar.

 10. HEALTHY DIPS.
 Quick and easy snacks are important during the busy summer months, and bonus if it’s portable.
 Healthy dips are a good way to get some fat and protein in and pairin’ it with chopped raw veggies will pack on the fiber.
 Perfecting PHFF balanced light meal or snack right there.

 PS – Type A?
 Not super into buying groceries like this without an EXACT PLAN for the week?
-You need my Spring Meal Plan (coming out with a summer version too, and if you get the Spring Plan you’ll be the first to know).
-Wanna take it for a test drive?
-Download the 3-Day Sample Plan.
+You need to try my 3-Day Sample Meal Plan.